Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Warm-up: MAX-XOR-SAT

 \section{Warm-up: MAX-XOR-SAT}

 In this section, we demonstrate our techniques on a warm-up problem, MAX-XOR-SAT.
 For this problem, it is sufficient to use pairwise correlations, rather than average correlations.

-The MAX-XOR-SAT problem over a distribution is defined as follows. \begin{problem} For $\eps \geq 0$, the $\eps$-approximate \textbf{MAX-XOR-SAT} problem is defined as follows.
-Given samples from some unknown distribution $D$ over XOR clauses on $n$ variables, find an assignment $x$ that maximizes up to additive $\eps$ the probability a random clause drawn from $D$ is satisfied. \end{problem}
+For $\eps \geq 0$, the $\eps$-approximate \textbf{MAX-XOR-SAT} problem is defined as follows.
+Given samples from some unknown distribution $D$ over XOR clauses on $n$ variables, find an assignment that maximizes up to additive error $\eps$ the probability a random clause drawn from $D$ is satisfied.

-In the worst case, it is known that MAX-XOR-SAT is NP-hard to approximate to within $1/2-\delta$ for any constant $\delta$ \cite{Hastad01}.
-In practice, local search algorithms such as WalkSat~\cite{SelmanKC95} are commonly applied as heuristics for maximum satisfiability problems.
-We give strong evidence that the distributional version of MAX-XOR-SAT is hard for algorithms that locally seek to improve an assignment by flipping variables as to satisfy more clauses, giving some theoretical justification for the observations of~\cite{SelmanKC95}.
+In the worst case, it is known that MAX-XOR-SAT is NP-hard to approximate to within $1/2-\delta$ for any constant $\delta$ \citeP{Hastad01}.
+In practice, local search algorithms such as WalkSat~\citeP{SelmanKC95} are commonly applied as heuristics for maximum satisfiability problems.
+We give strong evidence that the distributional version of MAX-XOR-SAT is hard for algorithms that locally seek to improve an assignment by flipping variables as to satisfy more clauses, giving some theoretical justification for the observations of~\citeP{SelmanKC95}.
 Moreover, our proof even applies to the case when there exists an assignment that satisfies all the clauses generated by the target distribution.

-The bound we obtain can be viewed as a restatement of the known lower bound for learning parities using statistical query algorithms (indeed, the problem of learning parities is a special case of our distributional MAX-XOR-SAT). \begin{theorem} For any $\delta>0$, any statistical algorithm requires at least $\tau^2(2^n-1) $ queries to $\STAT(\tau)$ to solve $\left(\frac{1}{2}-\delta\right)$-approximate MAX-XOR-SAT.
-In particular, at least $2^{n/3}$ queries of tolerance ${2^{-n/3}}$ are required. \end{theorem}
+The bound we obtain can be viewed as a restatement of the known lower bound for learning parities using statistical query algorithms (indeed, the problem of learning parities is a special case of our distributional MAX-XOR-SAT).